 Free, dispersed camping in national forests can save you money and offer a new kind of camping experience.

-There’s nothing quite like waking up in a quiet forest that’s sparkling with morning dew — the world is nearly silent, besides the birds and the breeze in the trees.
+There’s nothing quite like waking up in a quiet forest that’s sparkling with morning dew — the world is nearly silent, besides the birds and maybe some morning raindrops falling on your tent.
 If you camped there for free, the experience is even sweeter.
 This is dispersed camping in a national forest.

 Those who are willing to forgo a few luxuries will find extra solitude and scarcely touched wilderness in our national forests, where you can often find free camping.
 “Dispersed camping,” as it’s called, is legal camping in undeveloped campsites, often just off of forest access roads.